nim-works/nimskull/doc/intern.rst

 Reports
 -------

+..note:: Reports are legacy and will be entirely removed/reworked

-All output generates during compiler runtime is handled using `Report` type, defined in `reports.nim` module.
+All output generated during compiler runtime is handled using `Report` type, defined in `reports.nim` module.
 Every single compilation warning, hint, error, and lots of other reports are wrapped into several categories (lexer, parser, sem, internal, external, debug and backend) and passed